SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |Accounting Policies [Abstract]|

 Basis of Presentation and Use of Estimates—The accompanying unaudited condensed consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States (“GAAP”) for interim financial information.
 Certain information and disclosures normally included in consolidated financial statements prepared in accordance with GAAP have been condensed or omitted.
 Accordingly, these condensed consolidated financial statements should be read in conjunction with our audited consolidated financial statements and the related notes included in our Annual Report for the year ended December 31, 2019 filed with the SEC on March 13, 2020.
 The year-end condensed balance sheet was derived from our audited consolidated financial statements.
 Our unaudited interim condensed consolidated financial statements include, in the opinion of management, all adjustments, consisting of normal and recurring items, necessary for the fair statement of the condensed consolidated financial statements.
-The operating results for the three months ended March 31, 2020 are not necessarily indicative of the results expected for the full year ending December 31, 2020.
+The operating results for the three and nine months ended September 30, 2020 are not necessarily indicative of the results expected for the full year ending December 31, 2020.
 Prior period figures have been reclassified, wherever necessary, to conform to current presentation.
 Significant estimates made in preparing these financial statements include (a) assumptions to calculate the fair values of financial instruments, warrants and equity instruments and other liabilities and the deferred tax asset valuation allowance and (b) the useful lives for depreciable and amortizable assets.
-Actual results could differ from those estimates.
+On an ongoing basis, we evaluate our estimates and judgments compared to historical experience and expected trends.
+While the nature of the COVID-19 pandemic is dynamic, we have considered its impact when developing our estimates and assumptions.
+Actual results and outcomes may differ from management's estimates and assumptions.

 Consolidation —The accompanying financial statements include the accounts of the Company and its wholly-owned subsidiary, GVR Trade, S.A.
 All significant intercompany balances and transactions have been eliminated.